0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 2/Hardware Security - Week 2 Day 1.md

 ![[Pasted image 20240904143353.png]]

-A malicious addition or modification to the exisitng circuit elements
+A malicious addition or modification to the existing circuit elements
 - Change the functionality
 - Reduce the reliability
 - Leak valuable information